spartanhero93/pools-coding-challenge/NOTES.md

 2. since the user data doesn't contain a "label" property for each user, I decided to add it by combining "first_name" and "last_name".
   * Any future developer can see this and most likely insinuate that a label property muse be added to the data beforehand.
-3. Had an issue with using async due to babel 7 version, decided to use fetch in the autocomplete instead
+3. Had an issue with using async due to babel 7 version, decided to use fetch in the autocomplete instead.
+4. Started working on keyboard navigation